psychemedia/storytelling-notes/hand-of-glory.md

 All in the house went to bed except the cook, who from her kitchen could see into the large room through a small pane of glass let into the door.
 When every one save the beggar was out of the room, she observed the man draw himself up from the floor, seat himself at the table, extract a brown withered human hand from his pocket, and set it upright in the candle stick.
 He then anointed the fingers, and applying a match to them, they began to flame.
 Filled with horror, the cook rushed up the backstairs, and endeavoured to arouse her master and the men of the house; but all in vain — they slept a charmed sleep; and finding all her efforts ineffectual, she hastened down stairs again.
 Looking again through the small window, she observed the fingers of the hand flaming, but the thumb gave no light — this was because one of the inmates of the house was not asleep.

 The beggar began collecting all the valuables of the house into a large sack, and having taken all that was worth taking in the large room, he entered another.
 The moment he was gone, the cook rushed in, and seizing the candle, attempted to extinguish the flames.
-She blew at them in vain; she poured some drops from a beer -jug over them, and that made the fingers burn the brighter; she cast some water upon them, but still without putting out the light; as a last resource, she caught up a jug of milk, and dashing it over the four lambent flames, they were extinguished immediately.
+She blew at them in vain; she poured some drops from a beer-jug over them, and that made the fingers burn the brighter; she cast some water upon them, but still without putting out the light; as a last resource, she caught up a jug of milk, and dashing it over the four lambent flames, they were extinguished immediately.

 Uttering a loud cry, she rushed to the door of the apartment the beggar had entered, and locked it.
 The whole house was aroused, and the thief secured and hung.